-Residential areas generally characterized by a curvilinear street pattern and a wider lot dimension oriented to the street frontage.
-New subdivisions should be laid out in an interconnected street pattern, where feasible, as a way of protecting open space, conserving land, promoting walkability, and providing ease of movement for residents

-- " May require conservation development in areas with steep slopes and other sensitive natural resources.
-Consider such areas for public recreation such as hiking or mountain biking trails where appropriate and potentially to meet park dedication requirements - " Encourage small size lots to increase land conservation and housing production in new subdivisions as well as facilitate financial feasibility - " Incorporate street connections to adjacent neighborhoods where possible to improve residents' movement and access

-Mix of housing options:

-- " Predominately single-unit or two-unit homes in existing subdivisions - " Middle and high densities allowed in new subdivisions as a smaller proportion of the overall housing mix - " Middle and high rise buildings generally shall be located at block corners

-Smaller scale commercial encouraged along higher traffic corridors

-Existing agricultural uses are accommodated through zoning regulations

-Generally most residential neighborhoods south of Hwy 61 and any neighborhoods significantly constrained by protection of environmental resources
+Future Land Use Character/Design Residential areas generally characterized by a curvilinear street pattern and a wider lot dimension oriented to the street frontage.
+New subdivisions should be laid out in an interconnected street pattern, where feasible, as a way of protecting open space, conserving land, promoting walkability, and providing ease of movement for residents " May require conservation development in areas with steep slopes and other sensitive natural resources.
+Consider such areas for public recreation such as hiking or mountain biking trails where appropriate and potentially to meet park dedication requirements " Encourage small size lots to increase land conservation and housing production in new subdivisions as well as facilitate financial feasibility " Incorporate street connections to adjacent neighborhoods where possible to improve residents' movement and access Desired Mix of Uses Mix of housing options: " Predominately single-unit or two-unit homes in existing subdivisions " Middle and high densities allowed in new subdivisions as a smaller proportion of the overall housing mix " Middle and high rise buildings generally shall be located at block corners Smaller scale commercial encouraged along higher traffic corridors Existing agricultural uses are accommodated through zoning regulations Appropriate Locations Generally most residential neighborhoods south of Hwy 61 and any neighborhoods significantly constrained by protection of environmental resources